 If you are in this last group, there are three things you can do:

 1) As a concerned parent, you have every right to gather as much information about your child as possible.
 And you have every right to use whatever means possible to gather that information – even if it invades her privacy.
 You may decide to be upfront about it before you investigate your concerns.
 You may not.
 Your responsibility is to get to the bottom of it.
-If Newtown taught us anything, it is that we don’t ignore the warning signs.
+If the Sandy Hook school shooting taught us anything, it is that we don’t ignore the warning signs.
 There are much worse things than having your child upset at you for invading her privacy.